proxmox/proxmox-rs/pve-api-types/README.md

     struct QemuConfigEfidisk0 { ... }

-In there, an `enum` is encounted for the `efitype` property.
+In there, an `enum` is encountered for the `efitype` property.
 For this enum, a rust `enum` will be created named:

     enum QemuConfigEfidisk0Efitype {}